mikul1999-pixel/file-bind/README.md

 # file-bind

 vscode extension for project-specific keybinds.
-If you use the same 2-3 files in your project, bind & jump without fuzzy finding, clicking, etc.
+If you use the same 2-3 files in your project, bind & jump without fuzzy finding, scrolling through recents, clicking, etc.

 ## Installation